Mimoso's Care Guide ๐Ÿ“‹

 Eye Wiping (Throughout the Day)

 Cavaliers are prone to watery eyes and Mimoso is a goopy little boy.
-Wipe gently under his eyes throughout the day with a tissue or soft cloth to keep the area dry — this helps prevent tear staining.
-Do your best, but perfection is not expected.
+Give a gentle wipe under his eyes during the day when you notice buildup โ€” a tissue works fine.
+This helps keep the area dry and prevents staining.

 The golden rule: All of these rituals are about familiarity and positive association.
 If he's resistant, simply move on.
 A good experience matters far more than a completed checklist.